MLeidel/Desk-Queue/README.md

   "$" can be "$" or "@" or ">"

   ---

+  Evaluate math expressions using a leading "="
+  followed by the expression:

+  `=24.5^3 / 2.2`

+  ---

 ### Website directed searches
   These are URLs that may have a ?querystring after the domain and path part.
 In `serv.txt` the